HivemindTechnologies/scala-coding-challenge/README.md

 - Program runs on Windows 10
-- Experimentally confirmed that using Python map() function can process json data without loading fully into memory, and is a functional programming syle.
+- Experimentally confirmed that using Python map() function can process json data without loading fully into memory, and is a functional programming style.
 The map object size is independent of input file size, since map() can load items on demand.
 - Order of lines in json file is constant
+- If two different products have exactly the same average rating, the product that is returned is random, based on which product the script accumulated first.
+The average "helpful" field could be used as a tiebreaker, but will have the same issue if the average "helpful" field for both is identical.

 # How to use